Colin Rösler: Club career

 After progressing through Manchester City's youth academy, Rösler signed for Eerste Divisie club NAC Breda on a three-year contract in August 2019.
 He joined NAC on a free transfer as part of a partnership between the two clubs.
 He initially played in central defence for Breda alongside Roger Riera.
 He played 11 games for NAC during the 2019–20 Eerste Divisie season.
 He made 25 appearances during the 2020–21 season, including scoring his first senior goal from close range in a 3–1 win over De Graafschap in March 2021.
 As his spell at NAC continued, Rösler was increasingly overlooked and made just 8 appearances during the 2021–22 season.

 On 30 December 2021, it was announced that Rösler had signed for Eliteserien club Lillestrøm SK on a contract until 2024.
 Lillestrøm paid no transfer fee to NAC, but NAC retained a sell-on fee in Rösler's contract.

 On 28 December 2022, it was announced that Rösler would join Allsvenskan club Mjällby AIF for the 2023 season.
 He signed a three-year contract.

 On 5 August 2024, Malmö FF bought the centre-back for a reported sum of 11 million SEK after the departure of Derek Cornelius.
 Rösler made his debut appearance for Malmö on 10 August in a 1-0 victory against Halmstads BK.

+In 2026 he joined Danish team Aarhus GF.
+He made his debut for the club in the third round of the 2026–27 Champions League qualifiers, where AGF beat Azerbaijani Sabah FK 2-1.